Heroin facts & history: from opium fields to an opioid epidemic

 How does heroin work and what are its effects?

 Once you administer heroin by smoking, snorting or injecting it, it’s converted back into morphine.
-The morphine then binds to opioid receptors located all over the brain and body: the central nervous system, gastrointestinal system, smooth muscle, skin, cardiovascular system, and immune system.
+The morphine then binds to opioid receptors located all over the brain and body: the central nervous system, gastrointestinal system, smooth muscle, skin, cardiovascular system, and the immune system.
 These receptors control pain perception, reward, blood pressure, breathing, and arousal.

 Immediately after using, heroin induces a “rush” or “high” of intense pleasure that lasts about 30 minutes.
-Afterward, users experience warm, flushed skin and feelings of heaviness, accompanied by alternating wakefulness and sleepiness.
+Afterward, people experience warm, flushed skin and feelings of heaviness, accompanied by alternating wakefulness and sleepiness.
 This lasts 3-4 hours.